NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/accounts_and_projects.rst

 system, **AIM**.

 2. Visit the `Account Information Management`_ website and request access to the RDHPCS project.

-3. Log into AIM using your NOAA email credentials, review your profile for accuracy, and request the RDHPCS project.
+To do that, log into AIM using your NOAA email credentials, review your profile for accuracy, and request the RDHPCS project.

 .. image:: /images/AIM2.png